-And really that is what led to the birth of the article; a frustration that so many of the articles we were reading as newbies to the world of espresso were either so technical and high end that they were overwhelming or so broad and generic that they were utterly disconnected from what the experts were saying.
-And so in this article we want to provide what really is a beginner’s guide to making espresso based drinks.
+And really that is what led to the birth of the article; a frustration that so many of the articles we were reading as newbies to the world of espresso were either so technical and high end that they were overwhelming, or so broad and generic that they were utterly disconnected from what the experts were saying.
+And so in this article we want to provide what really is a beginner’s guide to how to make espresso coffee.

 There is lots more we could say and likely will in later articles, but here we basically want to introduce you to the world of espresso that we have come to love.
 We want to help you navigate what espresso is, how to understand the lingo, and how to make delicious coffee on that entry level espresso machine that you have recently purchased.

 The term espresso most basically refers to an infusion brewing method where hot water is pushed through finely ground coffee at high pressure for a short amount of time extracting a strong and intense ‘shot’ of coffee.
 Ideally the coffee is extracted at 9 bars or 130psi of pressure which is over 4 times the pressure used for typical car tyres!
 This high pressure combined with a short extraction time of 25-30 seconds makes it likely the most unforgiving brewing method there is.